MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/office-apps-services-support.md

 For example, users can configure a Word document so that it can be accessed only by people in your organization, or control whether an Excel spreadsheet can be edited, or restricted to read-only, or prevent it from being printed.
 For time-sensitive files, an expiration time can be configured (directly by users or by applying a template) for when the file can no longer be accessed.
 For Outlook, users can choose the **Do Not Forward** option to help prevent data leakage, in addition to choosing a template.

-In addition to native IRM support, these applications support the Azure Information Protection bar that is installed with the [Azure Information Protection client](../rms-client/aip-client.md ).
+In addition to native IRM support, these applications support the Azure Information Protection bar that is installed with the [Azure Information Protection client](../rms-client/aip-client.md).
 This bar displays labels that makes it easier for users to automatically apply Rights Management protection to documents and emails that contain sensitive data.

+If you are ready to configure Office apps and the Azure Information Protection client:

+- To configure Office apps, see [Office apps: Configuration for clients](../deploy-use/configure-office-apps.md)

+- To install and configure the Azure Information Protection client, see [Azure Information Protection client: Installation and configuration for clients](../deploy-use/configure-client.md)

 ## Exchange Online and Exchange Server
 When you use Exchange Online or Exchange Server, you can use information rights management (IRM) integration, which provides additional information protection solutions: